Azure-Samples/azure-search-power-skills/README.md

 4. Hit F5
 5. Experiment with calling the function using Postman

-You can also create your own skills using [our Hello World template skill](Template/HelloWorld/README.md) as a starting point.
+You can also create your own skills using [our Hello World template skill](Template/HelloWorld/README.md) as a starting point or if you are using python [our FastAPI template skill](Template/PythonFastAPI/README.md).

 ## Resources